Russia 2018 FIFA World Cup bid

 Russian bid personnel celebrate the awarding to Russia the 2018 World Cup.

-Russia announced its intent to bid for the FIFA World Cup in early 2009, and submitted its request to FIFA in time.
-Russia's President Vladimir Putin had taken a keen interest in the bid and had gone so far as ordering Vitaly Mutko, the Minister of Sports, to "prepare a bid for Russia to hold the 2018 World Cup".
+Russia announced its intent to bid for the 2018 FIFA World Cup in early 2009, and submitted its request to FIFA in time.
+Russia's Prime Minister Vladimir Putin had taken a keen interest in the bid and had gone so far as ordering Vitaly Mutko, the Minister of Sports, to "prepare a bid for Russia to hold the 2018 World Cup".
 According to a report earlier submitted by Vitaly Mutko, who also served that time as President of the Russian Football Union (RFU), the country is ready to spend some $10 billion on the tournament.
 The bid committee also includes RFU CEO Alexey Sorokin and Alexander Djordjadze as the Director of Bid Planning and Operations.
+It was part of the wider delegation that presented the application, which also included Igor Shuvalov, Andrey Arshavin, Yelena Isinbayeva, Vyacheslav Koloskov, Nikita Simonyan, Sergei Fursenko, Alexey Smertin, Rinat Dasayev, Roman Abramovich, Anna Netrebko, Valery Gergiev, Natalia Vodianova, as well as the President of Tatarstan, Mintimer Shaimiev, the Head of the Republic of Mordovia, Nikolay Merkushkin, and the Governor of the Nizhny Novgorod Region, Valery Shantsev.

 In October 2010, Russia formally pulled out of the race to host the 2022 FIFA World Cup.
 On December 2, 2010, Russia was chosen as the host country for the 2018 FIFA World Cup.
+Following the announcement, Prime Minister Vladimir Putin flew to Zurich to personally thank FIFA officials at FIFA headquarters after Russia's successful bid, while President Dmitry Medvedev, who played no visible role in securing the event, celebrated the decision on Twitter.

 Fourteen cities are included in the current proposal, which divides them into 6 different clusters: one in the north, centered on St. Petersburg, a central cluster, centered on Moscow, a southern cluster, centered on Sochi, and the Volga River cluster.
 Only one city beyond the Ural Mountains is cited, Yekaterinburg.
 The other cities are: Kaliningrad in the north cluster, Rostov-on-Don and Krasnodar in the south cluster and Yaroslavl, Nizhny Novgorod, Kazan, Saransk, Samara and Volgograd in the Volga River cluster.
 The country does not currently have a stadium with 80,000 capacity, but the bid calls for the expansion of Luzhniki Stadium in Moscow, already a UEFA Elite stadium with a capacity of slightly over 78,000, to over 89,000 seats.
 Russia hopes to have five stadiums fit to host World Cup matches ready by 2013 — two in Moscow and one stadium each in St. Petersburg, Kazan and Sochi, which hosted the 2014 Winter Olympics.

 In October 2011, Russia reduced the number of stadiums from 16 to 14.
 The construction of a proposed stadium in the Moscow region, Podolsk, was cancelled by the regional government, and Spartak Stadium competes with Dinamo Stadium, which was built on 27 November 2018.